Who Is R. Kelly?

 In addition to creating his own music, Kelly worked with such artists as Gladys Knight, Whitney Houston and Michael Jackson, for whom Kelly penned the 1995 chart-topper "You Are Not Alone."
 Working as her producer, Kelly helped teenaged singer Aaliyah with her 1994 album, Age Ain't Nothing But a Number.

 The pair became romantically involved, despite Kelly being nearly 12 years her senior, and were even married briefly, but her family had the union dissolved.
 Aaliyah had lied on the marriage certificate, claiming to be 18 years old when she was only 15.
 Not long after, in 1996, Kelly married dancer Andrea Lee.
 The couple had three children together before divorcing in 2009.
+In a tearful 2018 interview with the daytime talk show Sister Circle, Lee opened up about alleged domestic abuse.

 Kelly remained an impressive force in the world of R&B and pop music.
 His 1998 album, R., featuring a duet with Celine Dion entitled "I'm Your Angel," sold more than 7 million copies.
 He had other successful collaborations around this time, as well: He and Sean "Puffy" Combs made the charts with "Satisfy You" in 1999, and two years later, Kelly joined with Jay-Z to create another Top 10 hit, "Fiesta."